Gamocosm/Gamocosm/README.md

 	- Checks if the postgresql user matches the operating system user
 	- Create a postgres user with your OS username (example uses "gamocosm")
 	- Add `local all gamocosm peer`.
 Note: an entry `local all all peer` may already exist, so you won't have to do anything
+- ident
+	- Same as `peer` but for network connections
 - md5
 	- Client supplies an MD5-encrypted password
 	- Add `local all gamocosm md5`

-#### Tests
-Start Sidekiq: `RAILS_ENV=test ./env.sh sidekiq`
-Run `./env.sh rake test` (parallel to Sidekiq).
-Will create servers using the Digital Ocean api token from "env.sh".
-If nothing fails tests should delete everything they create.

 #### Technical details
 Hmmmm.

 ##### Data
-Gamocosm has a lot of infrastructure; there's Digital Ocean's API, there're the Digital Ocean servers/droplets, there's Minecraft and its wrapper on the servers, the Gamocosm rails server, and the Gamocosm sidekiq worker.
+- Gamocosm has a lot of infrastructure: Digital Ocean's API, Digital Ocean servers/droplets, Minecraft and the server wrapper, the Gamocosm rails server, and the Gamocosm sidekiq worker
-Avoid state whenever possible.
-Less data equals less chance of corruption.
+- Avoid state whenever possible; less chance of corruption with less data
-Idempotency is good.
+- Idempotency is good

 ##### Error handling